prateeksan/python-design-patterns/README.md

 ## Index

 This index is a roadmap of what's to come (updates expected).
-Modules that are complete will be underllined.
+Modules that are complete will be highlighted.

 + Creational Patterns (`creational/`)
     + __Singleton__ (`singleton.py`)